groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/textoverflowmode/_index.md

 Defines text overflow mode for rendering spreadsheet documents into HTML.

 The TextOverflowMode enum represents different modes for handling text overflow in the GroupDocs.Viewer component.
 It provides a set of predefined options that can be used to control how text is displayed when it exceeds the available space in cells during the rendering of spreadsheet documents into HTML.
+For details, see the [documentation][].

 Example usage: